 CALAND can project landscape carbon dynamics based on historical or projected climatic conditions (RCP 4.5 and RCP 8.5 are available).
-The historical conditions are those derived directly from the input data, the effects of projected climate on carbon accumulation rates are implemented by applying scaling factors calculated from global climate model outputs, and the wildfire area under projected climate is generated from a combination of historical data and global climate model outputs (see section 2.3.4 for wildfire description).
+The carbon fluxes under historical conditions are represented by the input carbon flux data.
+The effects of projected climate change on carbon fluxes are implemented by applying scaling factors calculated from global climate model outputs, while the wildfire area under projected climate change is generated from a combination of statistical methods and global climate model outputs (Section 2.2.6).
 The climatic conditions (i.e., historical, RCP 4.5, or RCP 8.5) for carbon accumulation and wildfire are the same within each CALAND simulation.

-Outputs from the integrated Earth System Model (iESM; Collins et al. 2015), which is a variant of the Community Earth System Model (CESM, v1.1), are used to calculate RCP 4.5 and RCP 8.5 projected climate scaling factors for annual soil and vegetation carbon accumulation.
-The general process follows the iESM method (Bond-Lamberty et al., 2014) and takes the ratio of a future annual value to an initial annual value (2010) at each one-degree grid cell and vegetation type from iESM, disaggregates this ratio to the spatial distribution of CALAND land categories, and then calculates area-weighted averages for each land category.
-Different source variables and time-averaging window sizes are used for vegetation and soil factors.
-Using running averages of the source data reduces interannual fluctuations to better capture long-term climate effects.
-The ratios are also filtered for outliers before disaggregation in order to reduce the influence of non-climatic factors such as land cover change.
-The filtering method uses median absolute deviation (Davies and Gather, 1993), and is the same one used by the iESM (Bond-Lamberty et al., 2014).
-The last year of CALAND climate scaling inputs is 2086 due to the period of the iESM simulations and the soil time-averaging window, and these 2086 values are applied to CALAND years beyond 2086.
+Outputs from the integrated Earth System Model (iESM; Collins et al. 2015), which is a variant of the Community Earth System Model (CESM, v1.1), were used to calculate RCP 4.5 and RCP 8.5 projected climate scaling factors for annual soil and vegetation carbon fluxes.
+The general process followed the iESM method (Bond-Lamberty et al., 2014).
+A ratio of a future annual value to the initial 2010 annual value was calculated in each one-degree grid cell and vegetation type in iESM.
+This ratio was disaggregated to the spatial distribution of CALAND land categories in 2010, from which area-weighted averages were calculated for each land category.
+Different source variables and time-averaging window sizes were used for vegetation and soil factors.
+Using running averages of the source data reduced inter-annual fluctuations to better capture long-term climate effects.
+The ratios were also filtered for outliers before disaggregation in order to reduce the influence of non-climatic factors such as land cover change.
+The filtering method used median absolute deviation (Davies and Gather, 1993), which is the same approach used by the iESM (Bond-Lamberty et al., 2014).
+The last year of CALAND climate scaling inputs is 2086 due to the period of the iESM simulations and the soil time-averaging window.
+The climate scalar values in 2086 are extrapolated to each subsequent year simulated in CALAND.
 Seagrass bed carbon accumulation is not climate-adjusted due to lack of data.

-19 The mortality rates have been calculated based on net dead carbon pool accumulation values, which include respiration.
+20 The mortality rates have been calculated based on net dead carbon pool accumulation values, which include respiration.

-20 This default rate is based on the ratio of literature-based net dead carbon pool accumulation to the initial CALAND carbon density, as calculated for Shrubland, and the average of the Forest mortality rates, and then rounded and made uniform across all land types.
+21 This default rate is based on the ratio of literature-based net dead carbon pool accumulation to the initial CALAND carbon density, as calculated for Shrubland, and the average of the Forest mortality rates, and then rounded and made uniform across all land types.

-Vegetation carbon accumulation scaling factors are calculated from the Net Primary Productivity (NPP) output from iESM because it is directly comparable to the net vegetation carbon accumulation values used by CALAND, which do not include mortality or disturbance effects.
-The annual NPP values are calculated using a 5-year running average centered on the desired year.
-The iESM tree types are averaged together per grid cell to get one tree type that is distributed to CALAND's land types that contain trees (Forest, Woodland, Savanna, Urban Area).
-The iESM shrub types are processed similarly for CALAND's Shrubland type.
+Climate scaling factors for vegetation carbon fluxes were derived from the Net Primary Productivity (NPP) output from iESM, as it is directly comparable to the net vegetation carbon accumulation values used by CALAND, which do not include mortality or disturbance effects.
+The annual NPP values were calculated using a 5-year running average centered on the desired year.
+The iESM tree types were averaged together per grid cell to get one tree type that is distributed to CALAND's land types that contain trees (Forest, Woodland, Savanna, Urban Area).
+The iESM shrub types were processed similarly for CALAND's Shrubland type.